Nike Metcon 4 Cross Training Shoe Review – Get It Or Keep Your 3?

 There’s a sticky rubber material.
 Nike said it’s kind of used to grip on multiple surfaces, whether it’s rubber, top of the box or if you’re outside for that matter.

-When it comes to the performance test for the Nike Metcon 4, I did four tests.
+When it comes to the performance test for this shoe, I did four tests.
 The first was a 185-pound power clean, the second was a 275-pound back squat, the third was a 415-pound deadlift, and then lastly I did some box jump burpees.
 In every test I was assessing something different.

 For the power clean, I wanted to assess how the forefoot and midfoot flexed and then how I sat on the heel.
 I think the front of the shoe bent pretty well.
 It had took a little time to break in than I’m used to with some cross-training shoes, but all in all, it did pretty good and didn’t hinder my performance whatsoever.